 You will be prompted for what cloud and region to use as well as the controller name.
 Do not use this method if you intend on specifying anything else.

 Default model constraints can be set.
 Here, all machines (including the controller) in a LXD controller's models will have at least 4GiB of memory:

 juju bootstrap --constraints mem=4G localhost

-This example shows how to request at least 4GiB of memory and two CPUs for an AWS controller:
+To request at least 4GiB of memory and two CPUs for just an AWS controller:

 juju bootstrap --bootstrap-constraints "mem=4G cores=2" aws